 The installation also has the option of being set to a continual, steady glow of light, to reflect Farringdon’s perpetual flow of energy and movement, echoing the motion of passers-by outside.
 By using seemingly functional light sources as a decorative installation, we surprise the visitor with a unique journey that they will remember long after they have left the building.

 Texture & Materiality

-‘C-stock’ is a modified tube carriage containing original elements combined with extensive customisation, repurposing it as a place to sit and work.
-Inspired by the London underground lines that run directly beneath, C-stock serves multiple functions as a meeting space, waiting area and installation piece that shocks unknowing commuters as they walk past.
+‘C-stock’ is a modified tube carriage containing original elements combined with extensive customization, repurposing it as a place to sit and work.
+Inspired by the London underground lines that run directly beneath, C-stock serves multiple functions as a meeting space, waiting area, and installation piece that shocks unknowing commuters as they walk past.

 By taking inspiration from the building’s history as a historic site of Roman bath ruins, we engage the viewer in a larger-than-life manner that connects them to a different time and place, creating an unforgettable experience as they pause to observe the breath of the artwork.

 These are just a few of the ways we’ve engaged with a brand story, locality and/or history to design a creative intervention that reimagines the entrance experience for their building.
 However, these elements can often intertwine and overlap and that is when the most engaging ideas reveal themselves.